numfocus/gsoc/2016/proposals/rai-vivek.md

 ### Collectable information

-In this section, we discuss the parameters that can be collected by the SwC’s installation-scripts to help us analyze and improve installation setup for future workshops.
+In this section, we discuss the parameters that can be collected by the SwC’s installation-test scripts to help us analyze and improve installation setup for future workshops.

-The goal is to collect - anonymized, non-identifiable machine information and status report of the installation-script.
+The goal is to collect anonymized, non-identifiable machine information and status report of the installation-test scripts.

 #### Machine information